 - Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Ensure OnChip SATA Channel is enabled under Peripherals.
-Set OnChip SATA Type to RAID. - 2.
-If you want to configure UEFI RAID, follow the steps in "C-1."
+Make sure OnChip SATA Channel is enabled under Peripherals\SATA Configuration.
+Set OnChip SATA Type to RAID. - If you want to configure UEFI RAID, follow the steps in "C-1."
 To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
 Refer to "C-2" for more information.